-2.9 Privacy-preserving file formats for alignments from functional genomics experiments and relation to k-anonimity the individual's privacy.
-As a privacy metric, we aim to prevent leakage of any variants as well as any quasi-identifier that can lead to identification of position of variants in the genome.
-We introduced a user identified privacy-utility balance that can be adjusted according to the patients' consents and institutions' policies.
-By using the concept of k-anonimity [?], we applied privacy-preserving transformation to the alignment files such that calling variants from transformed files are largely prevented while quantifications related to functional genome is possible with minimal error (Fig. 8a).
+2.9 Privacy-preserving file formats for alignments from functional genomics experiments and relation to k-anonymity

+Sharing raw alignments from functional genomics experiments is extremely important in developing analysis methods and discovering novel mechanisms about the human genome.
+Ideally, one would share the maximal amount of information with minimal utility loss while largely maintaining an individuals privacy.
+As a privacy metric, we aimed to prevent leakage of any variant as well as any quasi-identifier that can lead to identification of the position of variants in the genome.
+We introduced a user-identified privacy-utility balance that can be adjusted according to the patients consents and institutions policies.
+By using the concept of k-anonymity [?], we applied a privacy-preserving transformation to the alignment files such that calling variants from transformed files is largely prevented while quantifications related to the functional genome is possible with minimal error (Fig. 8a).